How to Get Podcast Sponsors: What Brands Look for Today

 Pick a schedule and stick to it.
 Weekly, bi-weekly, monthly.
 Consistency is not optional if you want sponsors to trust you.

 If you cannot explain who listens in two sentences, sponsors will not take the risk.
-“People interested in business” is too vague.
-“CFOs at SaaS companies with 50-200 employees navigating their first audit” is specific enough to match with a sponsor.
+"People interested in business" is too vague.
+"CFOs at SaaS companies with 50 to 200 employees navigating their first audit" is specific enough to match with a sponsor.

 Write a one-sentence listener description.
 Test it on a stranger.
 If they understand immediately who you serve, it works.